EthanFifle/Fishtank_Animation/README.txt

 This project was a group effort.
+It is a simple 3D animated scene in WebGL for my 3D graphics course.

 Team members include:
 Ethan Fifle, Student number: 217016791